pmakanga/Calculator-app/README.md

 ## Run the API
 Launch the API on your localhost by running the cloned project, you can also test the API from swagger.
-Once the API is runnging and the angular app is fired via ng serve or ng serve --o the app will be able to make calls to the API
+Once the API is running and the angular app is fired via ng serve or ng serve --o the app will be able to make calls to the API